mac1253/drupal-signage/README.md

 #### Lets add some Taxonomy terms

 1. In your admin bar click Structure, and in Structure click Taxonomy

 2. click the +Add Vocabulary button

 For this guide we are using Campuses and buildings.

 3. Add a name in the name textbox, in this guide We'll use Campuses.
 Give a description if you'd like

 3. Click the save button and you should be directed to a page where you can add terms.

 4. Click the +Add terms button

+5. Give the term a name, I gave it West Campus and click the Save button.
+Clicking save doesnt bring you back to the previous page, it allows you to enter another

+6. Enter all the terms you need to add.
+I added an East, North and South Campus

+7. in the bread crumbs Home>>Administration>>Structure>>Taxonomy>>Campuses
+ Click on taxonomy. repeat Steps 2 through 6 for Buildings

 #### Lets add a content type to display

 1. In your admin bar click Structure, and in Structure click Content Types

 2. Delete the two current content types. click the little arrow next the Manage Fields button and click delete in the dropdown in the confirmation, click the delete button

+3. After delete those two types, click the +Add Content Types button
+4. Give the Content type a name.
+Mine was slide